UncleSamSwiss/dm-utils/README.md

 Add in your 'io-package.json' the property 'deviceManager: true' to 'common.supportedMessages'.
 Note: If you don't have a 'common.supportedMessages' property yet, you have to add it.
-Also if you don't have a 'common.messagebox: true' property yet, you have to add it.
+Also, if you don't have a 'common.messagebox: true' property yet, you have to add it.

 In your ioBroker adapter, add a subclass of `DeviceManagement` and override the methods you need (see next chapters):